-Over the last 12 months, people who have accessed Supported Self Help through Guernsey Mind have reported very positive results.
+People who have accessed Supported Self Help through Guernsey Mind have reported very positive results.

 reduction in feelings of anxiety